PouyaPouryaie/basicFeaturesForSpringProject/README.md

 1 - use AppException for define your own error Exception <br>
 2 - user HttpExceptionModel for define your own error message and show to client <br>
 3 - use HttpErrorCode for unifying error code in project <br>

+## validation feature

+1 - create your own validation type <br>
+2 - define your own validation process for entity <br>
+3 - use "@validator" annotation on field of entity for validate <br>
+4 - log for validation and save error-message in log file <br>